-CRCICA was recognised in 2014 by the assessment report mandated by the African Development Bank (AFDB) as one of the best arbitration centres across the African continent.
-The report stated clearly that CRCICA fulfilled the AFDB’s requirement of neutrality and independence.
-The CRCICA has also featured on the GAR White List of Regional Centers since November 2016.
+CRCICA was recognised in 2014 by an assessment report mandated by the African Development Bank (AFDB) as one of the best arbitration centres in the African continent.
+The report stated that CRCICA fulfilled the AFDB’s requirement of neutrality and independence.
+CRCICA has also featured on GAR’s White List of Regional Centres since November 2016.

-The costs of arbitration in CRCICA, which include CRCICA administrative fees and the arbitrators’ fees, are reasonable and cost effective.
-According to a GAR report titled ‘Arbitration costs compared’ published on 25 January 2018, CRCICA ranks as the cheapest institution in case of one arbitrator and among the top three cheapest in case of three arbitrators in cases whose amount of dispute is US$ 1 million.
+The costs of arbitration in CRCICA, which include the centre’s administrative fees and the arbitrators’ fees, are reasonable and cost effective.
+According to a GAR report titled ‘Arbitration costs compared’ published on 25 January 2018, the centre ranks as the cheapest institution in case of one arbitrator and among the top three cheapest in case of three arbitrators in cases whose amount of dispute is US$1 million.
 For cases worth US$500,000, CRCICA is the cheapest institution irrespective of the size of the tribunal.
-For disputes worth US$5 million, CRCICA sits at the middle of the table for three-member tribunals.
+For disputes worth US$5 millions, CRCICA sits at the middle of the table for three-member tribunals.
 For disputes worth US$10 million, CRCICA costs continue increasing in comparison to its position in disputes of lesser amounts.
 For the US$100 million disputes, CRCICA nearly occupies the middle ground for three-member tribunals.
-The curve then retreats featuring CRCICA among the most affordable for sole arbitrator disputes worth US$500 million.
-For sums in dispute exceeding US$3 million, the arbitrators’ fees are determined based on Table (3) annexed to the CRCICA Rules and which comprises a minimum and a maximum scale of fees.
+The curve then retreats with CRCICA featuring among the most affordable for sole arbitrator disputes worth US$500 million.
+For sums in dispute exceeding US$3 million the arbitrators’ fees are determined based on Table 3 annexed to the CRCICA Rules and comprise a minimum and a maximum scale of fees.
 Such spectrum fits different profiles of arbitrators and suits the users’ needs.
-It is worth mentioning that hearings rooms costs are included in the administrative fees.
+It is worth mentioning that hearings rooms are included in the administrative fees.

-Arbitration before CRCICA is provided for in many Bilateral Investment treaties (BITs) concluded between Egypt and European parties (including, for instance, the 2001 Egyptian-Austrian BIT) or concluded between countries from the Middle East and Africa (including, for instance, BITs between Egypt and the UAE, Oman, Kuwait, Syria and Lebanon).
-It is also provided in BITs where Egypt is not a party, such as the BIT between Libya and Morocco.
+Arbitration before CRCICA is provided for in many bilateral investment treaties (BITs) concluded between Egypt and European parties (including, for instance, the 2001 Egyptian–Austrian BIT) or concluded between countries from the Middle East and Africa (including, for instance, BITs between Egypt and the UAE, Oman, Kuwait, Syria and Lebanon).
+It is also provided for in BITs where Egypt is not a party, such as the BIT between Libya and Morocco.

-CRCICA has made important steps to enhance international and regional cooperation in light of its original mission, as stated by AALCO, to promote arbitration and disputes settlements in Asia and Africa.
+CRCICA has made important steps to enhance international and regional cooperation, in light of its original mission, as stated by AALCO, to promote arbitration and disputes settlements in Asia and Africa.
 Accordingly, CRCICA has adopted since 2016 a policy of cooperation with African and Asian parties, institutions and scholars.
-This was reflected, as mentioned earlier, by the appointment of eminent African and Chinese experts in the centre’s board of trustees and advisory committee.
+This was reflected, as mentioned prior, by the appointment of eminent African and Chinese experts in CRCICA’s Board of Trustees and the AC.

-Furthermore, in light of the recent ‘One Belt One Road Initiative’ (OBOR), CRCIA signed in 2017 the Belt and Road Arbitration Initiative Cooperation Agreement with the Beijing Arbitration Commission/Beijing International Arbitration Center (BAC/BIAC) and the Kuala Lumpur Regional Centre for Arbitration (KLRCA).
+More recently, in light of the ‘One Belt, One Road’ Initiative, CRCIA signed in 2017 the Belt and Road Arbitration Initiative Cooperation Agreement with the Beijing Arbitration Commission/Beijing International Arbitration Center and the Kuala Lumpur Regional Centre for Arbitration.

 CRCICA’s policy is to enhance regional, gender and age diversity as well as enhance transparency and neutrality.
-Not only is this policy reflected in the appointment of arbitrators, it has also been internally applied through the promotion of three females among six promoted employees, one of which being promoted to deputy director of the CRCICA.
+Not only is this policy reflected in the appointment of arbitrators, it has also been internally applied through the promotion of three female employees among six promoted, one of whom were promoted to Deputy Director of CRCICA.

-To date, CRCICA has administered 1,248 cases related to disputes arising of almost all type of commercial and economic activities.
-It has also administered a few treaty-based investment cases.
-CRCICA also administers cases including small, medium and large amounts in disputes.
+CRCICA has also administered a few treaty-based investment cases, including mediation cases, as well as cases involving small, medium and large amounts in disputes.
 It has administered cases where all the parties are Egyptian and their transaction relates to Egypt, international cases including one or more non-Egyptian parties, as well as purely international cases where all the parties were non-Egyptian and the contract in dispute performed outside Egypt.

-Based on CRCICA’s statistics, cases arising out of construction and contracts for works ranked on the top of types of disputes for a number of years.
-CRCICA has also administrated cases in multibillion dollar oil and gas and waste management industries, as well as telecommunications.
-The later cases, despite being limited in number, involved all the GSM mobile and fixed-line operators in Egypt, and involved sums in dispute amounting to hundreds of millions or even billions of dollars.
-The parties to CRCICA cases are based in the five continents across the globe.
-Cases related to media and entertainment increased during the last 10 years to rank on top in some years.
+Based on CRCICA’s statistics, cases arising out of construction and contracts for works ranked at the top of the types of disputes for a number of years.
+CRCICA has also administrated cases in multibillion oil and gas and waste management industries, as well as telecommunications.
+The latter cases, despite being limited in number, involved all the GSM mobile and fixed lines operators in Egypt, and involved sums in dispute amounting to hundreds of millions, or even billions, of US dollars.
+The parties to CRCICA cases are based across the globe in five continents.

 Since 2008, and following the 2011 uprisings in Egypt and the Arab world, an increasing number of cases originated in contracts related to the media and entertainment industry.
-Starting from 2008, and over the last 10 years, CRCICA administered 52 cases related to media and entertainment, two cases being filed in the first quarter of 2018.
+Starting from 2008, and over the past 10 years, CRCICA has administered 55 cases related to media and entertainment.

-Historically, Egypt was the region’s leader in media and various arts productions, including, theatre, cinema and TV series.
-Following the launch of the Arab Satellite Communications Organization (Arabsat) as a satellite service provider, Egypt started satellite broadcasting.
-It was the first Arab state to use the organisation when it launched the Egyptian satellite channel in 1990.
-In 1998, Egypt launched NileSat, the second Arab satellite service provider, becoming the first country in the region to have its own satellite.
-NileSat carries over 450 digital TV channels.
-The launching of NileSat encouraged the establishment of private Egyptian satellite channels, a phenomenon that increased significantly following the 2011 uprisings in Egypt and the region.
+Historically, Egypt was the region’s leader in media and various arts production, including, theatre, cinema and television.
+Following the launch of the Arab Satellite Communications Organization (Arabsat) as a satellite service provider, Egypt started satellite broadcasting, being the first Arab state to use the organisation when it launched the Egyptian satellite channel in 1990.
+In 1998, Egypt launched the NileSat, the second Arab satellite service provider, becoming the first country in the region to have its own satellite.
+The NileSat carries over 450 digital TV channels.
+The launching of the NileSat encouraged the establishment of private Egyptian satellite channels, a phenomenon that increased significantly following the 2011 uprisings in Egypt and the region.

 The media and entertainment industry operated without a clear regulatory framework before 2016.
-A new Media Law was issued on 26 December 2016, establishing three public entities concerned with different media providers.
+A media law was issued on 26 December 2016 (the 2016 Media Law), establishing three public entities concerned with different media providers.

 Before the 2016 Media Law, there was no regulatory system for broadcasting in Egypt.
-Public broadcasters were subject to the Egyptian Radio and Television Union (ERTU) Law No. 13 of 1979, modified by law No. 223 of 1989.
+Public broadcasters were subject to the Egyptian Radio and Television Union (ERTU) Law No. 13 of 1979 modified by Law No. 223 of 1989.
 ERTU worked under the supervision of the Ministry of Information.
 This system led to TV channels operating under a total state supervision.
-There were no private terrestrial broadcasters operating in Egypt, except a number of FM radio stations, while private satellite television stations were established according to the investment law.
-Private TV channels operated through satellite from the Egyptian Media Production City established under the 6th of October City Media free zone.
-Accordingly, private TV channels obtained their licences from the General Authority for Investment (GAFI).
+No private terrestrial broadcasters operated in Egypt, except a number of FM radio stations, while private satellite television stations were established according to the investment law.
+Private TV channels operated through satellite from the Egyptian Media Production City, a sort of offshore area.
+Accordingly, private TV channels obtained their licences from the General Authority for Investment.
 There was no specific law detailing the conditions or the rules of broadcasting or for the obtaining of a broadcasting licence.

 - contracts between producers and performers (actors or TV show presenters);

-- contracts related to the granting of exclusive broadcasting rights of TV series and shows, as well as the exclusive right to broadcast TV series;
+- contracts related to the granting of exclusive broadcasting rights of TV series and shows;

 - contracts between satellite service providers and TV satellite channels;

-- contracts related to coverage of sports events, concluded between sport federations and broadcasters;
+- contracts related to the coverage of sports events, concluded between sport federations and broadcasters;

 - contracts for the management of TV channels.

-Another case filed in 2014 was brought by a satellite provider against an Arab TV channel, with respect to a contract for broadcasting.
+The third case, filed also in 2014, was brought by a satellite provider against an Arab TV channel, with respect to a contract for broadcasting.
 The satellite provider had first filed a case against the company that owns the TV channel for non-payment of amounts due under the contract.
 However, the case was terminated following the conclusion of a settlement agreement between both of them, which also provided for arbitration before CRCICA in case of dispute.
 Following the non-payment by the TV channel of the amounts rescheduled in the settlement agreement, the satellite provider filed a case against it for the payment of the amounts due according to the settlement agreement.
 The tribunal obliged the respondent jointly with its CEO to pay the amounts due under the settlement agreement.

-The media, entertainment, broadcasting and advertising sectors are becoming increasingly important in Egypt’s economy, especially after the issuance of the new investment law in 2017, which kept many of the advantages of free zones and granted investors more rights, guarantees and incentives.
-The interaction between the new Media Law and the new investment law and their impact on investments in the media sector is yet to be observed.
+The media, entertainment, broadcasting and advertising sectors are becoming increasingly important in Egypt’s economy, especially after the issuance of the new investment law in 2017, which kept many of the advantages of free zones and granted investors more rights, guarantees and incentives and the new 2018 media law.
+The interaction between the new 2018 media law and the new investment law and their impact on investments in the media sector is yet to be observed.